SaraAlert/SaraAlert/app/helpers/orchestration/README.md

 If `workflow` is set as `nil`, it will look in the `general` section instead.

-To obtain system configurations, instead use:
+To obtain system configurations, use:

 `system_configuration(playbook, option)`

-## Notes & Roadmap
+## Constraints

-At the current moment, the system:
+The following constraints should be considered when defining a new playbook.

-- Supports only 1 playbook at a time, defined by the admin variable `playbook_name` (which can be overwritten by `ENV["ACTIVE_PLAYBOOK"]`)
+- Only 1 playbook may be active at a time.
+The playbook in use is defined in sara.yml by the admin variable, `playbook_name`.
+This can be overwritten by `ENV["ACTIVE_PLAYBOOK"]`)
-- Works with the assumption that workflows cannot be renamed from `exposure`, `isolation`, and `global`.
-They can be relabeled to display a different name, but the base name must remain one of those three, given
+- The object names used for workflows must be a combination of  `exposure`, `isolation`, and `global`.
+The values used for the label attributie can be changed in order to display a different name on the GUi, but the base name must be one of those three.
-- Does not support the addition of features from the playbook; that is, the playbook cannot add features that are not defined in the template that is inherited.
+- A playbook configuration cannot be used to add features that are not available (i.e., defined) in the template that is inherited.